Nobel Prize In Chemistry Honors Work That Demonstrates 'The Power Of Evolution'

 "In the lab, she's speeding up [evolution] by shuffling genes artificially — and doing it smartly she hopes — by figuring out which elements have a fighting chance of producing proteins that actually work and maybe even do something useful," wrote NPR's Scott Hensley.

 Arnold likened the duties of these molecules to sex.
-"Proteins aren't designed, they're evolved...
+"Proteins aren't designed, they're evolved. ...
 Sex is an innovation-generation machine," she said.

-Arnold received her P.h.D. from the University of California, Berkeley.
-She is the Linus Pauling Professor of Chemical Engineering, Bioengineering and Biochemistry at the California Institute of Technology.
+Arnold received her Ph.D. from the University of California, Berkeley.
+She is the Linus Pauling professor of chemical engineering, bioengineering and biochemistry at the California Institute of Technology.

 Sharing in the other half of this year's prize is Smith, who developed a method known as phage display, where a bacteriophage – a virus that infects bacteria – can be used to evolve new proteins.

-Born in Norwalk, Ct. in 1941, Smith received his Ph.D. from Harvard University and is the Curators' Distinguished Professor Emeritus of Biological Sciences at the University of Missouri, Columbia.
+Born in Norwalk, Conn., in 1941, Smith received his Ph.D. from Harvard University and is the curators' distinguished professor emeritus of biological sciences at the University of Missouri, Columbia.

-The third laureate, Winter, was born 1951 in Leicester, U.K. He received his Ph.D. from the University of Cambridge and is the Research Leader Emeritus at the MRC Laboratory of Molecular Biology in Cambridge.
+The third laureate, Winter, was born 1951 in Leicester, U.K. He received his Ph.D. from the University of Cambridge and is the research leader emeritus at the MRC Laboratory of Molecular Biology in Cambridge.

 Winter has used phage display to produce new pharmaceuticals.
 The methods he has developed have produced antibodies that can neutralize toxins, counteract autoimmune diseases and cure metastatic cancer.